openimis/openimis-be_py/README.md

 ## Developers setup

 ### To start working in openIMIS as a (module) developer:

+| When programming for openIMIS backend, you are highly encouraged to used the features provided in the openimis-be-core module.
+This includes (but is not limited to) date handling, user info,...|

 * clone this repo (creates the `openimis-be_py` directory)
 * install python 3, recommended in a [virtualenv](https://virtualenv.pypa.io)
 * install [pip](https://pip.pypa.io)